-This spring we are happy to host two groups of up to 15 students each.
-Each group will meet three times during the semester (see schedules below) for discussion, followed by dinner.
+The Center for Free Enterprise is hosting two reading groups during the fall 2023 semester.
+We encourage all majors at the undergraduate level to apply.
+Each group will read two books and will meet in person three times during the semester for discussion, followed by dinner.
 All books and meals are provided at no charge by the Center for Free Enterprise.

-We are pleased to offer a $200 scholarship to each student who completes participation requirements.
-Full details are available on the APPLICATION.
+We are pleased to offer a $200 scholarship to each student who meets participation requirements.
+See scholarship details and participation requirements on the APPLICATION.

-The deadline to apply for Spring 2023 Reading Groups is 5:00 p.m. on Friday, January 13.
-If you are selected to participate, you will be contacted by Tuesday, January 17, with instructions for picking up your books during the second week of school.
+DON’T DELAY – Applications are due by 5:00 p.m. on Friday, August 25.
+If you are chosen to participate, you will be contacted by Monday, August 28, with instructions for picking up your books that week.
 Please note that space is limited to 15 students per group.

 Past books have included: